eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 **Examples:**

-- [Obsidian](https://obsidian.md/): while Obsidian's client provides browsing, reading, and editing, the contents of a vault are stored in Markdown files in a directory, so they can be edited with anything.
+- [Obsidian][obsidian]: while Obsidian's client provides browsing, reading, and editing, the contents of a vault are stored in Markdown files in a directory, so they can be edited with anything.
 - Most static site generators work like this.
 - [Ikiwiki](https://ikiwiki.info/)
 - [Gitit](https://github.com/jgm/gitit)